 (c) the procedure (including provision with respect to quorums and voting) to be followed at meetings of consultative committees.

-[Sections 62C inserted by No. 60 of 1977 s.
+[Sections 62C inserted: No. 60 of 1977 s.
 27.]

 62D.
 Allowances

 Members of consultative committees shall be paid such allowances for expenses in respect of the performance of their duties as may from time to time be fixed by the Governor.